wwarthen/RomWBW/Source/Doc/UserGuide.md

 # Acknowledgments

-While I have heavily modified much of the code, I want to acknowledge that much of the work is derived from the work of others in the RetroBrew Computers Community including Andrew Lynch, Dan Werner, Max Scane, David Giles, John Coffman, and probably many others I am not clearly aware of (let me know if I omitted someone!).
+I want to acknowledge that a great deal of the code and inspiration for RomWBW has been provided by or derived from the work of others in the RetroBrew Computers Community.
+I sincerely appreciate all of their contributions.
+The list below is probably missing many names -- please let me know if I missed you!

+* Andrew Lynch started it all when he created the N8VEM Z80 SBC which became the first platform RomWBW supported.
+Some of his code can still be found in RomWBW.

+* Dan Werner wrote much of the code from which RomWBW was originally derived and he has always been a great source of knowledge and advice.

-I especially want to credit Douglas Goodall for contributing code, time, testing, and advice.
-He created an entire suite of application programs to enhance the use of RomWBW.
-However, he is looking for someone to continue the maintenance of these applications and they have become unusable due to changes within RomWBW.
+* Douglas Goodall contributed code, time, testing, and advice in  "the early days".
+He created an entire suite of application programs to
+  enhance the use of RomWBW.
+Unfortunately, they have become unusable due  to internal changes within RomWBW.
 As of RomWBW 2.6, these applications are no longer provided.

-* David Giles contributed support for the CSIO support in the SD Card driver.
+* David Giles created support for the Z180 CSIO which is now included SD Card driver.

 * Ed Brindley contributed some of the code that supports the RC2014 platform.

 * Phil Summers contributed the Forth and BASIC adaptations in ROM, the AY-3-8910 sound driver as well as a long list of general code enhancements.

 * Phillip Stevens contributed support for FreeRTOS.

 * Curt Mayer contributed the original Linux / MacOS build process.

 * UNA BIOS and FDISK80 are the products of John Coffman.

 * FLASH4 is a product of Will Sowerbutts.

 * CLRDIR is a product of Max Scane.

 * Tasty Basic is a product of Dimitri Theulings.

 * Dean Netherton contributed the sound driver interface and the SN76489 sound driver.

 * The RomWBW Disk Catalog document was produced by Mykl Orders.

 Contributions of all kinds to RomWBW are very welcome.